Ethena (ENA)

 Tokenomics

-ENA has a total supply of 15 billion tokens with approximately 8.5 billion currently circulating (54.83% unlocked).
-The remaining supply is subject to vesting schedules running through 2028, with monthly unlocks creating ongoing dilution pressure.
+ENA has a total supply of 15 billion tokens with approximately 9.03 billion currently circulating (60.2% unlocked) per CoinGecko (2026-05-22).
+The remaining ~5.97B is subject to vesting schedules running through 2028, with monthly unlocks creating ongoing dilution pressure of roughly 172M ENA/month from Core Contributors and Investors cohorts alone, equivalent to ~1.9% of market cap per month at current $0.107 ENA price.
+Foundation and Ecosystem Development add to that flow on their own schedules.

 Supply Metrics